84 results found

 The rotational inertia and primary frequency response capabilities of power systems are declining as synchronous generators (SGs) are replaced by inverter-based variable renewable energy (VRE) resources.
 Therefore, when a high VRE proportion is present, it becomes essential to include frequency security constraints in power system planning.
 Under this circumstance, the decline in SGs would deteriorate the system frequency response performance; thus, inverter-based resources are supposed to provide frequency response support.
 This paper presents a frequency-constrained stochastic planning method for high VRE share systems.
-Frequency support from wind farms is considered in the planning for the first time, and the unique characteristics of wind power support are addressed.
-Specifically, the uncertainty of and variations in wind power support are modeled from the field-measured data, and the optimal combination of various support schemes can be determined by introducing binary variables into the planning.
+Frequency response support from wind farms is considered in the planning process for the first time, and the unique characteristics of wind power support are addressed.
+Specifically, the uncertainty of and variations in wind power support capabilities are modeled from the field-measured data, and the optimal combination of various support schemes can be determined by introducing binary variables with novel linear constraints into the planning process.
 Moreover, the nonlinear frequency constraints are transformed and embedded in the planning model by the proposed computationally efficient adaptive piecewise linearization method.
-Finally, case studies validate the proposed method, with results indicating time savings of 22%.
-Compared with the case that only SGs provide frequency support, considering wind power support can improve the VRE share from 49.5% to 79.7%.
+The planning is formulated as a stochastic optimization model to consider the VRE power uncertainty.
+Finally, case studies on the IEEE 30-bus system validate the proposed method, with results indicating time savings of 22%.
+Further, compared with the case that only SGs provide frequency support, the results based on the East China system demonstrate that considering wind power support can improve the VRE share from 49.5% to 79.7%.

 Inverter Based Generators (IBGs) have been increasing significantly in power systems.
 Due to the demanding thermal rating of Power Electronics (PE), their contribution to the system Short Circuit Current (SCC) is much less than that from the conventional Synchronous Generators (SGs) thus reducing the system strength and posing challenges to system protection and stability.
 This paper proposes a Unit Commitment (UC) model with SCC constraint in high IBG-penetrated systems to ensure minimum operation cost while maintaining the SCC level at each bus in the system.
 The SCC from synchronous generators as well as the IBGs are explicitly modeled in the formulation leading to an SCC constraint involving decision-dependent matrix inverse.
 This highly nonlinear constraint is further reformulated into linear form conservatively.
 The influence of the SCC constraint on the system operation and its interaction with the frequency regulation are demonstrated through simulations on IEEE 30- and 118-bus systems.